 Land considered as part of Amendment 52, but which retains the B3 - Commercial Core zoning.
-Council aims to increase employment in the city centre to a total of 30,000 jobs by 2031.
+Council aims to increase employment in the City Centrecity centre to a total of 30,000 jobs by 2031.
 Commercial development is encouraged throughout the Mixed Use and Commercial Core areas of the city centre.
+Most commercial development will be concentrated in the Commercial Core and the Mixed Use areas of the City Centre.

-Liverpool city centre's commercial core is located near the public transport interchange on land bounded by Elizabeth Street to the north, Bigge Street to the east, George Street to the west and Railway Street to the south.
+Liverpool City Centrecity centre's Commercial Core is located near the public transport interchange on land bounded by Elizabeth Street to the north, Bigge Street to the east, George Street to the west and Railway Street to the south.
 In addition, the existing Westfield shopping centre is also part of the Commercial Core.
-Preservation of a Commercial Core in the city centre will support the broader base of uses likely to arise in the Mixed Use areas.
+Preservation of a Commercial Core in the City Centrecity centre will support the broader base of uses likely to arise in the Mixed Use areas.
 Retail development will continue to be focused around the Macquarie Street Mall and Westfield shopping centre, though retail uses will also be permitted throughout the Mixed Use and Commercial precincts.